The Learning Centre:

 He can see his progress, week by week.

 With a budget, John has the motivation of being able to see his progress towards the down payment he’ll need.
-With the help of his Financial Planner, he has been able to save more money each month, and he knows it’s just a matter of time before he reaches his goal.
+With the help of his Certified Financial Planner professional, he has been able to save more money each month, and he knows it’s just a matter of time before he reaches his goal.
 When he is ready to make a purchase, he can talk to an Educators Financial Group Lending Specialist about the kind of mortgage he’ll need.

 Knowledge and tools – together, they get the job done.